nfriend/ts-key-enum/README.md

 export const enum Key { ... }
 ```

 This allows the enum's definition to live entirely in the definition file `https://gitlab.com/nfriend/ts-key-enum/blob/master/Key.enum.d.ts`.
-Consumers can use this enum without including _all_ of the enum's values in their own JavaScript bundle; only the values referenced in their code will be injected into their bundle.
+Consumers can use this enum without including _all_ of the enum's values in their own JavaScript bundle; only the values referenced in their code will be injected into their output file.

 ## Which version should I use?